-If you’re ready to leverage generative AI and get a deeper understanding of how it works, this ultimate guide will help you master the art and science of prompt engineering to take your efforts to the next level!
+If you’re ready to leverage generative AI and gain a deeper understanding of how it works, this ultimate guide will help you master both the art and science of prompt engineering to take your efforts to the next level!

-First, let’s define generative AI.
-Simply put, generative AI is any algorithm that can create new content, be it text, image, video, or audio.
+First, let’s begin by defining generative AI.
+Simply put, generative AI is any algorithm that can create new content, be it text, image, video, or audio via machine learning (ML).

 Prompt engineering is a way of structuring sentences and requests to guide AI systems, specifically large language models (LLMs) like ChatGPT, to provide more targeted and relevant responses.